-Dating back to 1931, this historic Art Deco hotel located on the Sunset Strip has housed countless Hollywood heavy-hitters, including Elizabeth Taylor, Marylin Monroe and Frank Sinatra.
-Combining old-world charm with modern convenience, prepare for an elegant experience that is surprisingly personal.
+Dating back to 1931, this historic Art Deco hotel located on the Sunset Strip has housed countless Hollywood heavy hitters, including Elizabeth Taylor, Marilyn Monroe and Frank Sinatra.
+Combining old-world charm with modern convenience, the Sunset Tower Hotel promises an elegant experience that is surprisingly personal.
 The bright rooms feature floor-to-ceiling windows and unrivaled views in a subtly luxurious environment.
 The Tower Bar is a dignified haven offering classic cocktails and critically acclaimed cuisine backdropped by soothing live jazz.
-Relax poolside while taking in sweeping views of the city or take a day to rejuvenate at the hotel’s world-class salon and spa.
+Relax poolside while taking in sweeping views of the city or take a day to rejuvenate at the world-class salon and spa.

-A Moroccan-inspired luxury boutique hotel, Petit Ermitage is romantic, cozy and luxurious.
-Named after the Hermitage Museum in St Petersburg, Russia, a hand-picked collection of artwork from the owner’s personal collection is on display, boasting such names as Miró, Rauschenberg and Dalí.
+A Moroccan-inspired luxury boutique hotel, Petit Ermitage is romantic and luxurious.
+Named after the Hermitage Museum in St Petersburg, Russia, the hotel houses a hand-picked collection of artwork from the owner’s personal collection that boasts such names as Miró, Rauschenberg and Dalí.
 The airy suites further emphasize a bohemian eclecticism with handwoven Turkish carpets, Italian mosaic tiling, Israeli pillow shams and antique furnishings.
-The private rooftop features a heated saltwater pool, hummingbird and butterfly sanctuary, and a deck with an open fireplace.
+The private rooftop features a heated saltwater pool, a hummingbird and butterfly sanctuary and a deck with an open fireplace.
 Cuisine at the hotel’s private restaurant is healthy, and there are plenty of alternative options within walking distance.

-Hotelier Jeff Klein’s 850 is a chic and friendly B&B in the centre of West Hollywood.
+Hotelier Jeff Klein’s 850 is a chic and friendly B&B in the center of West Hollywood.
 The residential-style design, complete with fireplaces, oak flooring, marble sinks and panoramic city views, is reminiscent of a cozy European inn.
 Brightly colored walls and bespoke wallpaper give off Wes Anderson vibes.
-There is a complimentary breakfast, an honor bar in the living room and mezze hour served on the terrace every evening.
-Keeping with the home-away-from-home feel, the front-desk staff is friendly, attentive and happy to answer questions or give recommendations.
+There is a complimentary breakfast, an honor bar in the living room and a meze hour served on the terrace every evening.
+Keeping with the home-away-from-home feel, staff are friendly, attentive and happy to answer questions or give recommendations.